Hieromon/AutoConnect/mkdocs/api.md

 </dl>

 An *fn* specifies the function called when the captive portal starts.
-Its prototype declaration is defined as "*DetectFunc_ft*".
+Its prototype declaration is defined as "*DetectExit_ft*".

 ```cpp
 typedef std::function<bool(IPAddress softapIP)>  DetectExit_ft